TheoreticalEcology/dispersionTest/docs/index.md

   chunk_output_type: inline
 ---

-**Acompanying example script for the paper "Dispersion tests for generalized linear mixed-effects models", available so far as a preprint in XXX.**
+**Acompanying example script for the paper "Dispersion tests for generalized linear mixed-effects models".**

-The github repository for the paper and this example is: https://github.com/TheoreticalEcology/dispersionTest.

 Our aim is to give instructions and show examples for testing for under/overdispersion for GLMs (base R functions `glm`) and GLMMs (package `lme4`) using the `DHARMa` package.